jameshfisher/jameshfisher.com/_posts/2017-10-25-end-to-end-encryption-with-server-side-fanout.md

 ---
-title: "Group chat with end-to-end encryption"
+title: Group chat with end-to-end encryption
-tags: ["programming", "crypto"]
+tags:
+  - programming
+  - crypto
 ---

 In a two-person conversation,